The Entrance of Sin and Death

 Genesis 3:9-19

-• The impulses and tendency to sin now became a natural part of human nature that had not existed when God created Adam and Eve.
+• The impulses and tendency to sin now became a natural bias in human nature that had not existed when God created Adam and Eve.
 We are tempted within of our own lusts and experience an inner conflict between a desire to do good or to sin, which Adam and Eve did not experience until they ate of the Tree of the Knowledge of Good and Evil.

 Mark 7:20-23, James 1:13-15, Romans 7:15-25, 1 John 2:15, Isaiah 55:8, Jeremiah 17:9, 10:23, Job 14:1

 • Adam and Eve were no longer “very good”.
-Mortal human nature, resulting from its condemnation to mortality because of sin, has no good in itself and is corrupt.
-Mortal human nature is sometimes called “sin” by the figure of speech of metonymy because the impulses and tendencies to sin that come from our human nature.
+Mortal human nature, resulting from its condemnation to mortality because of sin, has no good in itself and is sinful and corrupt.
+Mortal human nature is sometimes called “sin” by the figure of speech of metonymy because the impulses and tendencies to sin come from within human nature.
 For the same reason, it is also called “sinful flesh” or “flesh of sin”.
-This is different to the “very good” state in which God created Adam and Eve.
-Mankind is defiled by what comes from within out of the heart.
-Mortal human nature cannot be described as clean or undefiled physically or morally.

 Romans 7:18, 17, 20, 8:3, Luke 18:19, Galatians 6:8, Ephesians 4:22, Genesis 1:31, 6:5, Ecclesiastes 7:29, 1 John 2:15, Philippians 3:21, 1 Corinthians 15:53, Job 14:1-4, 15:14, 25:4, Matthew 15:10-20, Mark 7:14-23